-Mexican peso jumps as markets lengthen odds on Trump
+Asia shares gain, Mexican peso jumps as markets lengthen odds on Trump

 In particular, Trumps' plans to slap tariffs on imports and renegotiate the North American Free Trade Agreement (NAFTA) are seen as very negative for Mexico and Canada, which is why their currencies swing when his odds of winning change.

-Early Monday both currencies were on the rise with the Mexican peso up more than 1.8 percent MXN=D4, while the dollar dipped 0.3 percent on its Canadian counterpart CAD=D4.
+Early Monday both currencies were on the rise with the Mexican peso up more than 1.8 percent, while the dollar dipped 0.3 percent on its Canadian counterpart.

-Sterling was steadier around $1.2434 GBP=D4 after its flash crash last Friday, though dealers braced for more volatility amid concerns about a "hard" Brexit.
+Sterling was steadier around $1.2434 after its flash crash last Friday, though dealers braced for more volatility amid concerns about a "hard" Brexit.

+A survey out on Monday showed key measures of business investment and turnover confidence hit four-year lows in the third quarter.

 "The uncertainty of leaving the single market is causing enormous concern over the future of the UK economy and the funding of its twin deficits," said analysts at ANZ.